restrepo-64/c-examples/README.md

 # Java

 A fun project we made in school demonstrating multiple concepts in java that asks your name then draws your name and several colored overlapping circles

+# Website for School Projects

+Simple website using HTML/CSS explaining shiny Pokémon, on brand with my nerdiness